DonghoChoi/Exploration_Study/README.md

 3. Search Task Data

-- gps_data_analysis.py: read the gps data to populate the location list as well as s_k ratio or gyration
+- gps_data_analysis.py: read the gps data to populate the location list as well as s_k ratio or gyration [table: mobility_data].
-- gps_to_location_list.py: read the gps data and figure the location list of each participant, putting them into the mysql server with variables of 'userID','locationID','latitude','longitude','visit_times','spent_time','routine'.
+- gps_to_location_list.py: read the gps data and figure the location list of each participant, putting them into the mysql server with variables of 'userID', 'locationID', 'latitude', 'longitude', 'visit_times', 'spent_time', 'routine' [table:user_location_list].
+- calculate_location_diversity.py: Read user_location_list table, calculate (1) number of locations, (2) location diversity, and (3) location loyalty, and save it into the table of